spryker/spryker-docs/docs/scos/user/features/202204.0/shared-carts-feature-overview.md

 * *Duplicating a shopping cart*.
 The shopping cart can be duplicated on the **Shopping Cart** page.

 * *Dismissing a shared shopping cart*.
 Company users within one business unit can share carts.
-Such carts can be dismissed if they, for example, are no longer needed.
+For example, such carts can be dismissed if they are no longer needed.

 * *Deleting a shopping cart*.
 The shopping cart can be deleted on the **Shopping Cart** page.
 Deleting a shared shopping cart also deletes it for users it has been shared with.